Building a serverless application with Go, Google Cloud Run and Firebase

 }

-chi provides us with a set of useful built-in HTTP middlewares, but we are not limited only to them.
-All middlewares compatible with Go standard library will work.
+chi provides a set of useful built-in HTTP middlewares, but we’re not limited to them.
+All middlewares compatible with the Go standard library will work.

 Note

-Long story short – middlewares allow us to do anything before and after a request is executed (with access to the http.Request).
-Using HTTP middlewares gives us a lot of flexibility in building our custom HTTP server.
-We are building our server from multiple decoupled components that you can customize for your purposes.
+Long story short: middlewares allow us to do anything before and after a request is executed (with access to the http.Request).
+Using HTTP middlewares gives us significant flexibility in building our custom HTTP server.
+We build our server from multiple decoupled components that you can customize for your needs.

 func setMiddlewares(router *chi.Mux) {